HimTar/golang-boilerplate/README.md

 1. Create handler functions in `internal/[module]/` (e.g., `internal/auth/`)
 2. Use the response helper library from `pkg/response/` for consistent API responses
-3. Register routes using Chi router
+3. Register routes using the custom router in `pkg/router/`
 4. Mount the routes in [`cmd/server/main.go`](cmd/server/main.go)

 Example handler with response helpers: